imnetcat/dev-system-setup/README.md

 # dev-system-setup
-My dev system setup and appearance for arch-based
+My dev system setup and appearance for arch-based OS